 Your browser does not support iframes.

 Jack de Graaf heads up Teva’s Environment, Health and Safety (EHS) function in Europe.
 It’s his job to make sure the firm’s many European factories, R&D sites, and offices are safe to work in.
-Ahead of ILO's World Day for Safety and Health at Work he talks about keeping 14,000 people safe, the potential for disaster if things go wrong… and why he feels a bit like Teva’s mother.
+Here he talks about keeping 14,000 people safe, the potential for disaster if things go wrong… and why he feels a bit like Teva’s mother.

 My main responsibility is employee safety.
 It's my job to make sure that general managers and their site leadership team keep our factories, offices and R&D sites safe to work in, so that anyone who enters one of our facilities in the morning will leave safely by the end of the day.In pharma the knock-on effect from a site disaster is tremendous.
 If production has to stop and you're unable to supply your patients, it is disastrous.
 In the pharmaceutical industry if you don't supply the right medications people can die.There are 14,000 people working at Teva in Europe.
 The company has 19 manufacturing locations employing up to 9,000 people and a further 5,000 people work in offices and warehouses.
 That's a lot of people to keep safe.I can never enter a site without looking at the boiler house.